Recycling is important for the environment because it reduces the amount of waste sent to landfill and reduces the need to use new raw materials.

 Waste exchanges give price information and quality specifications for a wide range of products - these can include compost, glass, metals, paper and board, plastics, textiles and wood.

 You must comply with special requirements for recycling certain wastes, such as:

 - Batteries that contain harmful chemicals and metals - these are classified as hazardous waste.

 - Electrical and electronic equipment - also referred to as WEEE.

 - Fridges and air-conditioning equipment containing ozone-depleting substances.

 - End-of-life vehicles (ELVs) - you must send ELVs for dismantling and depollution, and recycle any component parts.

 - Packaging - you must comply with certain requirements if you produce packaged products, or place packaging or packaged goods on the market.

-You must comply with waste legislation if you are recycling or transporting waste, also know as your duty of care for business waste.
+You must comply with waste legislation if you are recycling or transporting waste, also known as your duty of care for business waste.